 For further information on the various scholarships

-The French Foreign Ministry also awards scholarships under specific programmes directly operated by its services in Paris (Directorate-General of Global Affairs, Development and Partnerships (DGM), DGM’s Cultural, Academic and Research Cooperation Directorate (DCUR), Higher Education Department, Student Mobility Operators’ Steering Unit).
+The French Ministry for Europe and Foreign Affairs also awards scholarships under specific programmes directly operated by its services in Paris (Directorate-General of Global Affairs, Development and Partnerships (DGM), DGM’s Cultural, Academic and Research Cooperation Directorate (DCUR), Higher Education Department, Student Mobility Operators’ Steering Unit).

-The Master component of the Eiffel Excellence Scholarship programme was launched by the French Ministry of Foreign Affairs in January 1999.
+The Master component of the Eiffel Excellence Scholarship programme was launched by the French Ministry for Europe and Foreign Affairs in January 1999.
 It is intended to support student recruitment internationally by French higher education institutions amid growing competition among developed countries to attract the elite of foreign students.

 This scheme was supplemented in 2005 with the Doctorate component for high-level doctoral students.

-With a view to enhanced clarity, the French Foreign Ministry has decided to merge the Programme’s two components under a single call for proposals.
+With a view to enhanced clarity, the French Ministry for Europe and Foreign Affairs has decided to merge the Programme’s two components under a single call for proposals.
 There is, however, a separate application form for both components.

 The Eiffel scholarship programme provides funding for: